-And I’m sure you’ve got every intention of making those dreams a reality.
+And I’m sure you have every intention of keeping those dreams alive.

-Unfortunately, it’s here where many of us (yours truly included) have a strong tendency to waver.
+But that’s an endeavor that’ll take more than just good intentions, and it’s here where many of us (yours truly included) have a tendency to waver.

-Why?
-Because you’re gonna have em.
-We all have em.
+Because you’re gonna have ’em.
+We all have ‘em.

 So it’s no wonder those noble intentions wind up in limbo.